Black Friday Deals Start Now!

 Your tire would fit on the inner lip lines of the wheel, known as the beads, on a standard rim.
 The air pressure would then keep the tire in position alongside the beads once it was full.

-Beadlock wheels have an additional ring piece that fits along the wheel face's perimeter.
-Slip the tire lip between the bead and the bead lock ring and tighten with a series of heavy-duty bolts when installing.
-That's how to secure the bead into place.
+Beadlock wheels have an additional outer ring that fits along the wheel face’s perimeter.
+Slip the tire lip between the bead and the bead lock ring and tighten with a series of heavy-duty bolts when installing to secure the bead.
+That’s how to secure the bead into place.

 There are some advantages to installing beadlock wheels.
 They include: